-Think Martha Stewart and Snoop hanging out, making unexpected things happen.
-Sugar coated bundles of detail and slight oddness combined to make work that is arresting and uncanny.
+Think sugar coated bundles of detail and slight oddness combined to make unpainted paintings that are arresting and uncanny.

 For prints, canvas prints, tote bags, pillows & other products that feature my art, click CV is here.